rayfranco/bourgeon/docs/store.md

 # Shared States

-You can share states and reactive data between components by using the store.
+You can share states between components using [vuex](https://github.com/vuejs/vuex) or a simple store (object literal).
+In both configurations, you will find the store (instance of `Vuex.Store` or `{}`) in `src/store.js`.

-Unlike the store in VueX, it is simply an object literal.
-It is free to use in every component, you will just need to import it.
-To make it reactive, you should write to the `store` import and read from the `data` (here `state` is used)
+## Using Vuex

+You will find a basic counter example in the `src/store.js`.
+Refer to the official [documentation](http://vuex.vuejs.org/en/index.html) for more informations.

+## Using Object Literal

+If you think Vuex is an overkill for your project, you can keep it simple and share your states by storing reactive data into the store.

+> **Note:** you should read from `this.state` but write to the `store` object.
+See example below.

 ```javascript
 import store from "store"